RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab06/README.md

 1. You will land in the developers homepage, where you will be able to check your developers settings and retrieve your newly created **Client ID** and **Client Secret**.

     ![16g-user-credentials.png](images/16g-user-credentials.png "Application Credentials")

-    *Copy down this credentials as it you will use them to authenticate yourself to the managed API*.

 *Congratulations!* You have successfuly customized your Developer Portal and completed a Sign Up process.